anuarhdz/default-redactor-config/README.md

 # My personal Redactor Config - Craft CMS 3

+## Installation
-Include the files from this repository inside `config/redactor` in your Craft CMS 3 installation.
+Include the files from this repository in the `config/redactor` directory of your Craft CMS 3 installation.

+## What is included?
+* Script `linkattr.js`, from the [Simplificate Web](https://github.com/simplicate-web/redactor-link-attr) repository.
+* Default Redactor plugin configuration.